-COMPUTER INFORMATION SYSTEMS: Designed Skill Sets A Designed Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
-Application for a Designed Skill Set may be made within the department upon completion of the coursework.
-Business Applications Design (Designed Skill Set) This Designed Skill Set is designed as an entry point for job opportunities that include presentation graphics, brochure design and layout and photo enhancement skills.
-In particular, this Designed Skill Set is for the person wanting to develop presentations, brochures, and page layout for print, multimedia, and online graphics.
+Approved Electives ACCT 101B 🖳 ACCT 157 ■ ACCT 158 ■ BGC 201 💂 BGC 202 🗷 BGC 204 💻 CIS 105 🖳 CIS 143 CIS 150 💻 CIS 151 💻 CIS 152 💻 CIS 155 🖳 CIS 156 💻 CIS 157 🖳 CIS 166 💻 CIS 171 CIS 173 CIS 180 CIS 181 CIS 182 CIS 190 💻 CIS 191 💻 CIS 201 CIS 202 CIS 252 CIS 254 🖳 CIS 263 CIS 265 CIS 276 CIS 296 CIS 297 CIS 298 CIS 299 \blacksquare = Course available through Distance Learning (see page 47).
+CSE 101 🖳 CSE 102 🖳 CSE 103 ECM 160 ECM 176 ECM 176 A Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
+Application for a Skill Set may be made within the department upon completion of the coursework.
+Business Applications Design (Skill Set) This Skill Set is designed as an entry point for job opportunities that include presentation graphics, brochure design and layout and photo enhancement skills.
+In particular, this Skill Set is for the person wanting to develop presentations, brochures, and page layout for print, multimedia and online graphics.
 Students need to have strong basic computer skills.
 Students without strong basic computer skills (specifically Microsoft Windows and file management skills) may need to develop these skills.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Database Management (Designed Skill Set)
+Database Management (Skill Set)

-This Designed Skill Set is designed as an entry point for job opportunities that include entering, storing, organizing, analyzing, and retrieving data.
-In particular, this Designed Skill Set is for the person wanting to develop and manage relational databases using Object-Linking-Embedding (OLE) objects, advanced queries, and Structured-Query-Language (SQL).
+This Skill Set is designed as an entry point for job opportunities that include entering, storing, organizing, analyzing and retrieving data.
+In particular, this Skill Set is for the person wanting to develop and manage relational databases using Object-Linking-Embedding (OLE) objects, advanced queries, and Structured-Query-Language (SQL).
 Students need to have strong basic computer skills.
 Students without strong basic computer skills (specifically Microsoft Windows and file management skills) may need to develop these skills.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Business Occupations COMPUTER INFORMATION SYSTEMS: Designed Skill Sets Help Desk Support (Designed Skill Set) This Designed Skill Set is designed as an entry point for job opportunities as a help desk operator.
-In particular, this Designed Skill Set is for the person wanting to develop skills in offering support in delivering quality customer support.
+COMPUTER INFORMATION SYSTEMS: Skill Sets Help Desk Support (Skill Set) This Skill Set is designed as an entry point for job opportunities as a help desk operator.
+In particular, this Skill Set is for the person wanting to develop skills in offering support in delivering quality customer support.
 Students need to have basic keyboarding skills.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Help Desk Technician (Designed Skill Set)

-This Designed Skill Set is designed as an entry point for job opportunities in the computer industry.
-In particular, this Designed Skill Set is for the person wanting to develop the skills for a career in computer customer support.
-Students need to have basic keyboarding skills and completed the Help Desk Support Designed Skill Set.
-Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Help Desk Technician (Skill Set) This Skill Set is designed as an entry point for job opportunities in the computer industry.
+In particular, this Skill Set is for the person wanting to develop the skills for a career in computer customer support.
+Students need to have basic keyboarding skills and to have completed the Help Desk Support Skill Set.